-If you have pet insurance with More Than, John Lewis, Argos or Tesco (three of these companies are on our list of the best pet insurers for dogs) you may have heard about a ‘preferred referral network’ of vets.
+If you have pet insurance with More Than, John Lewis, M&S, Argos or Tesco (four of these companies are on our list of the best pet insurers for dogs) you may have heard about a ‘preferred referral network’ of vets.

 That is because RSA, the underwriter of the above pet insurance providers, has created a network of vets to “help to deliver affordable pet insurance for RSA pet insurance customers”.